 The truth is that governments – like businesses, or universities, or hospitals, or any other organization – are generally limited to either the experts they’ve worked with before or the experts they can access via existing organizational channels.
 It’s incredibly difficult for them to look beyond this limited ‘closed-loop’ network of expertise, particularly if there’s little time to spare.

 So, they turn to who they know, not necessarily who they need.

 In the case of COVID-19, this situation is made more problematic by the fact that new studies and data are being published almost hourly – meaning that the leading experts on the subject can literally change from one day to the next.
-It’s no wonder that the prevailing impression we’re left with is myriad world leaders all anxiously peering over the fence to see how their neighbours are responding.
+It’s no wonder that the prevailing impression we’re left with is myriad world leaders all anxiously peering over the fence to see how their neighbors are responding.

-As you’ll see in our visual above, there are three concentrations of expert knowledge (i.e. local experts actively working on the virus) in the US, Western Europe and China, with very little identifiable academic or clinical best practice expertise on COVID-19 in areas such as the Middle East or the Asian subcontinent, not to mention entire continents such as Africa, where approximately 50 countries now have confirmed cases.
+As you’ll see in our visual above, there are three concentrations of expert knowledge (i.e. local experts actively working on the virus) in the US, Western Europe, and China, with very little identifiable academic or clinical best practice expertise on COVID-19 in areas such as the Middle East or the Asian subcontinent, not to mention entire continents such as Africa, where approximately 50 countries now have confirmed cases.

 When dealing with problems that are global in nature but require highly localized responses, it’s vital that we look for better ways to democratize access to knowledge and create new systems for enabling governments and institutions everywhere to coalesce around the very best experts on any given topic.
 That’s why we’re championing the use of AI to break the closed-loop of expert search and give all organizations a platform from which they can access the wealth of relevant global expertise on COVID-19 quickly and effectively, as soon as it’s needed.